AashishUpadhyay/goatdb/Notes.md

 # 1 Oct 2024

 - Create db.go with two operations Get and Put that allow adding and retrieving a KV pair

+# 2 Oct 2024

+- DB only accepts an entry where Key is string and Value is byte[].
+Consumer is expected to encode the values to binary format before saving